State Employment Law Map

 Federal ($7.25)

-Rates are 2025 estimates — verify before making HR decisions.
+Rates are 2026 figures.
+Verify before making HR decisions.

 Click any state on the map to see its minimum wage, paid leave requirements, final paycheck rules, and at-will status.